ROCm/amdgpu-docs/docs/index.md

     "keywords": "Instinct, GPU, how to, conceptual, PCIe, IOMMU, install"
 ---

-# AMD GPU Driver
+# AMD GPU Driver (amdgpu)

-The AMD GPU driver is an open-source software.
+The AMD GPU driver (amdgpu) is an open-source software.
 It is a key element in the software ecosystems (ROCm user space, AMD GPU virtualization and frameworks) that allows powerful AMD GPUs in data centers to function optimally for AI & HPC applications workloads.

 This site documents the features and capabilities of the AMD GPU driver, installation, and compatibility information.